blakeyoo/ExpandedOthello-AEC/README.md

-# Expanded Othello AI Arena
+# Expanded Othello AI Arena Environments

 A parametric Othello benchmark for evaluating agents under unseen conditions, as introduced in: